Ifeanyichukwu-DA/Covid-19-Data-Exploration-using-SQL/README.md

 ![](Query8.jpg)

 The above table shows the date each country record their first covid cases as well as the number of cases recorded.
-We can see that Afghanistan recorded their first covid case on February 26, 2020 with just one case.
-Meanwhile Argentina recorded their first two cases on March 05, 2020.
+We can see that Afghanistan recorded its first covid case on February 26, 2020, with just one case.
+Meanwhile, Argentina recorded its first two cases on March 05, 2020.
 ***

 ### _To determine how many people have been vaccinated out of the total population_